 - (1) The Commissioner has authority under section 60 of the Police Offences Act 1935 to issue to any member a General Warrant to search for stolen property in certain circumstances.
-All such warrants remain in force for six months from the date of issue or for any shorter period as stated. - (2) General Warrants are issued to police officers to effect immediate searches in situations where a normal application for a justice's Search Warrant may result in valuable evidence being lost or stolen property disposed of. - (3) Guidelines relating to the issue and use of General Warrants are as follows: - (a) unless there are special circumstances, General Warrants will be issued to the following members: - sergeants supervising uniformed personnel within divisions where emergency searches are likely to occur (not extended to relief members or officers performing higher duties unless there are exceptional circumstances); - ii. members in charge of stations; - iii. operational detectives; and - iv. members permanently involved marine policing. - (b) any police officer may apply for a General Warrant if it is believed special circumstances exist that requires such issue; - (c) the divisional inspector is to attach a recommendation and forward the same to the relevant commander who will recommend or reject the application; - (d) the commander is to arrange for particulars to be entered in the register maintained for that purpose and have prepared a General Warrant for signature by the Commissioner; - (e) the warrant is to be forwarded directly to the Commissioner of Police using the standard template provided; - (f) warrants forwarded to the Office of the Commissioner for signature are not to be dated and are to reach that office by 1 June and 1 December each year; - (g) after being signed, the warrant is registered and returned to the commander via Records Information Services, Corporate Services; - (h) members on transfer are to surrender their General Warrant to the divisional inspector for return to the Office of the Commissioner for cancellation; and - (i) expired and cancelled General Warrants are to be filed in the member's district personal dossier and retained for no less than two years. - (4) At any time, a General Warrant may be revoked and regular reviews of applications and warrants will occur. - (5) At the end of June and December in each year, district commanders and the Commander, Operations Support are to prepare and forward a return to the Assistant Commissioner, Specialist Support that identifies those members: - (a) who, during the preceding six months, have been issued with a General Warrant, and the date of issue; and
+All such warrants remain in force for six months from the date of issue or for any shorter period as stated. - (2) General Warrants are issued to police officers to effect immediate searches in situations where a normal application for a justice's Search Warrant may result in valuable evidence being lost or stolen property disposed of. - (3) Guidelines relating to the issue and use of General Warrants are as follows: - (a) unless there are special circumstances, General Warrants may be issued to the following members: - i. sergeants supervising personnel within divisions where emergency searches are likely to occur (not extended to relief members or officers performing higher duties unless there are exceptional circumstances); - ii. members attached to Country Police Stations (clusters) as per 9.3.1 of the Police Award; - iii. operational detectives; and - iv. members permanently involved marine policing. - (b) any police officer may apply for a General Warrant if it is believed special circumstances exist that requires such issue; - (c) the divisional inspector is to attach a recommendation and forward the same to the relevant commander who will recommend or reject the application; - (d) the commander is to arrange for particulars to be entered in the register maintained for that purpose and have prepared a General Warrant for signature by the Commissioner; - (e) the warrant is to be forwarded directly to the Commissioner of Police using the standard template provided; - (f) warrants forwarded to the Office of the Commissioner for signature are not to be dated and are to reach that office by 1 June and 1 December each year; - (g) after being signed, the warrant is registered and returned to the commander via Records Information Services, Corporate Services; - (h) members on transfer are to surrender their General Warrant to the divisional inspector for return to the Office of the Commissioner for cancellation; and - (i) expired and cancelled General Warrants are to be filed in the member's district personal dossier and retained for no less than two years. - (4) At any time, a General Warrant may be revoked and regular reviews of applications and warrants will occur. - (5) At the end of June and December in each year, district commanders and the Commander, Crime and Intelligence are to prepare and forward a return to the Assistant Commissioner, Specialist Support that identifies those members: